DianaBorrego/DPGraphJ/README.md

 	- [equipment_replacement](DPGraphJ_examples/src/equipment_replacement): problem to determine an optimal replacement policy for a single piece of equipment of age i over a time horizon of n units.
 	- [equipment_replacement_all](DPGraphJ_examples/src/equipment_replacement_all): variant of the equipment replacement problem, except that in each unit of time, the possible decisions are to keep the part or replace it with another of any possible age, not necessarily new.
 	- [floyd](DPGraphJ_examples/src/floyd): problem to calculate the shortest path connecting two vertices of a graph, considering that there are no negative weights.
-	- [matrix_mult](DPGraphJ_examples/src/matrix_mult): problem to determine the optimal parenthesis of a product of n matrices.
+	- [matrix_mult](DPGraphJ_examples/src/matrix_mult): problem to determine the optimal parenthesization of a chain of matrices to be multiplied such that the number of scalar multiplications is minimized.
 	- [resources_allocation](DPGraphJ_examples/src/resources_allocation): problem to distribute x units of a resource among n activities, intending to maximize the return of that allocation, and subject to certain constraints.
  	- [files](DPGraphJ_examples/files) folder: contains both .txt files with different input data for the testing of the examples, and .gv files with the output in the form of hypergraphs and AND/OR graphs, in [GraphViz](http://www.webgraphviz.com) viewable format.